bugcrowd/templates/submissions/description/cross_site_scripting_xss/client_side_injection/binary_planting/privilege_escalation/Guidance.md

 <!--
 Your submission MUST include evidence of the vulnerability and not be theoretical in nature.

-This can include a cURL response from the website showing that HTTP is default or HTTPS is not avalible.
+This can include a cURL response from the website showing that HTTP is default or HTTPS is not available.
  -->

 <!--